 The As If Collective is a network of roleplayers, gamers, GMs, game designers, artists and neophiles interested in exploring and contributing to experimental applications of narrative engineering.

 Every month I do 2-4 Releases: each is a minigame, a subsystem, an adventure, a table/chart, a form/sheet, or a web-based tool which will be of interest to Roleplayers, Storygamers and Interactive Fictioneers.
 As a member of the Collective, you get early access to all of these works in both draft and final form, with the added knowledge that you helped make them happen.

 By special arrangement with Jon Davis, we brought back some exclusive video footage from KoRn's ass-kicking live performance in Anaheim California, March 1st, 2000.
 If you missed the Sick 'n Twisted Tour - or even if you didn't - you won't see shots closer than this anywhere.
-This video footage was a special gift from Jon to KoRn's online audience, brought to you by As If Productions and available only in RealPlayer format.
+This video footage was a special gift from Jon to KoRn's online audience, brought to you by As If Productions and available only here.

 "Under Suspicion" is a modernized remake of the French cult classic "Garde a Vue", a story full of dark secrets and psychological twists.
 The site was part of the marketing campaign for the motion picture of the same title, starring Gene Hackman and Morgan Freeman, produced by Revelations Entertainment and TF1 International.

 In March 2000, Comedy Central expanded the World of South Park site to include additional programs.
 The site was redesigned to accomodate the browser-based "Viewer" version of the Palace software, and over the next 9 months more than a dozen rooms were added to the site.
 The new rooms represented two new series airing on Comedy Central (now cancelled): The Upright Citizens Brigade and Strip Mall starring Julie Brown.